 Depending on the effect, there may be additional settings you can apply.
 With the effect layer selected, tap the Settings button in the Options panel.
-This lets you see how you can modify the effect to best suit your project.
+This lets you see how you can modify the effect to best suit your video.

 Adjust the length of the effect by dragging the yellow handles on the left and right sides of the effect layer.
 Effect layers support In, Out, and Overall Animation options.
 They also support Alpha (opacity), Shape (masking), and you can rotate or mirror them.